evolbioinfo/booster-workflows/README.md

 # BOOSTER - BOOtstrap Support by TransfER - Workflows

-This git repository contains the workflows used in the study "Smooting Felsenstein's Phylogenetic Bootstrap in the Era of Big Data".
+This git repository contains the workflows used in the study "Boosting Felsenstein Phylogenetic Bootstrap".

 They are implemented in [Nextflow](https://www.nextflow.io/).